Did you know?

-Young takes his customers all over the Barberton paddock, this marvellous 35 by 40 kilometre crater in a ring of mountains.
+Young takes his customers all over the Barberton Paddock, this marvellous 35 by 40km crater in a ring of mountains.
 You twist and turn in mid-air over the winding river, following its course down the valley, seeing every ripple, every rock.

 Pyramid Flight School has its counterparts all over the country, because there's a boom in South African microlight aviation.
 You can learn to fly a microlight or you can just request some serious sightseeing on an early morning flight over your favourite part of South Africa.

 Although this is a form of flight in its relative infancy, microlighting already has its legends.
 A number of local pilots love flying to far-off destinations, stopping for fuel along the way, sleeping in exotic places overnight, roughing it in the sky and on the ground.
 And often, there's an extra berth available for the visitor with a serious adventurous streak.

 Photographically speaking, South African microlighting has no equal.
 Since there's nothing between you and the ground, your lens-vision is unimpaired.
 Also, microlights have come a very long way from their initial guise as flying lawnmowers that shook and rattled in the air.
 The new, sleek, hi-tech beasts purr in the sky − and provide you with a novel way of seeing South Africa.